-Again and again, the „red seas“ around Faroe Islands are a hot topic not only on social media.
+Again and again, the “Red Seas of the Faroe Islands” are a hot topic, not only on social media.
 Most locals defend the pilot whale catch (“grind”), lots of people from other countries condemn it.
 I won’t do you the favor and take sides here and now.
 There's no point in that, because what will happen is predictable.

-Let us assume that I write: I am against the grind, it is barbaric and it has to stop right now.
-From outside Faroe Islands, I would get many Likes.
-Let us also imagine the opposite: I defend the grind, I say it’s sustainable, communal and regulated – I would face accusations and emotionally charged insults.
+Let us assume that I write: I am against the grind, it's barbaric and it has to stop right now.
+From outside the Faroe Islands, that kind of statement would enjoy great popularity.
+Let us also imagine the opposite: I defend the grind, I say it’s sustainable, communal and regulated.
+Most certainly, I would face accusations and emotionally charged insults.
 That will lead to nothing.
-This blog post is not about opinions.
+Therefore, this blog post is not about opinions.
 It is about questions.

-I won't leave you unscathed.
-In my view, the way in which the debate on the grind has been held so far, raises a great many questions.
 Here are some of them.
 Do you know what’s going on in a slaughterhouse?
-Big or small, across the globe, in your home country, Asia, America, all over Europe?
+Big or small, across the globe, in your home town, country, Asia, America, all over Europe?
 And do you really want to know?

-Questions: Is there a difference between eating a pig and eating a pilot whale?
-Some animals: are they “better” than others, because they look cute, are more intelligent or form social ties?
+Further: Is there a difference between eating a pig and eating a pilot whale?
+Some animals: are they “better” than others because they look cute, are more intelligent or form social ties?
 Are pilot whales an endangered species?

-Fact: Eating too much whale meat and blubber has become dangerous.
-Question: Who is polluting the oceans?
+Nowadays, eating too much whale meat and blubber clearly has a negative impact on people's health.
+Questions: Who is polluting the oceans?
 Should we all go veggie?
-Could we all go veggie, everywhere?
-Have you ever checked the prices for fruit and vegetables in a Faroese supermarket, country of origin of the goods included?
+And could we all go veggie, everywhere?
+What about prices for fruit and vegetables in a Faroese supermarket, country of origin of the goods included?
 What about environmental pollution caused by transport?
-What about the urban movement to eat local foods?
+And what about the urban movement to eat local foods?

-You have the answers to all those questions, you have an opinion?
-Make sure it is based on trustworthy information.
+Whaling: a heated debate and a lot of questions.
+You have all the answers, you made up your mind, you have an opinion?
+Make sure it's based on trustworthy information.
 Much has been written about the grind.
 Truths, half-truths and complete nonsense.
-To my mind, taking a quick look at a picture of the „red seas“ and being disgusted, that’s easy.
-Honestly dealing with all those questions: that's far more complicated.
+Finally, an opinion.
+To my mind: Taking a quick look at a picture of the “Red Seas” and being disgusted – that’s easy.
+Honestly dealing with all these questions – that's far more complicated.